pts/pymediafileinfo/README.txt

     mediafilefileinfo.py detects size=, mtime=, symlink=, format= and media parameters (e.g. width= and height=).
 Its functionality is also available as `media_scan.py --info'.
-It is quick, because it reads only the first few kilobyte of each file.
+It is quick, because it reads only the first few kilobytes of each file.

     media_scan.py detects size=, mtime=, symlink=, format=, media parameters (e.g. width= and height=), sha256= and xfidfp= (visual fingerprint of images using the findimagedupes.pl algorithm, specify --fp=yes to enable).
-Its functionality is also available as `media_scan.py --info'.
+Its the default `media_scan.py --scan'.

 TODO
 ~~~~